YANG-Deep/VI-Planning/README.md

 ## Data Recording Guidelines

-To facilitate experiments and benchmarking, record the following topics:
+If you want to run VI-Planning on your own scenario, please record the following topic.:

 - **On Infrastructure:**
   - Lidar point cloud data